CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 Input selections made on the website (querygen_aq.php or querygen_met.php) are saved as inputs to the run_info.r file.

-The program selection is saved to the run_script.csh, and the run_info.r file is referenced in that run script.
+The program selection is saved to the run_script.csh, and the run_info.r file is referenced in that run script using the `AMETRINPUT` environment variable.

 Example run script: